AikateriniT/H5-Uryyb-Greb/README.md

 Before installing KeePassXC, you should always verify that your download matches the signature that is published alongside the release package!

 Warning: Please do not download unofficial packages from sources you don't trust!

+Because KeePassXC does not allow to take screenshots for security reasons we must start the application with the --allow-screencapture command line flag.

 ________________________________________________________________________________________________
 Open the KeePassXC app after you have successfully downloaded it and click create a new database.
 ![1](https://user-images.githubusercontent.com/113516460/221530545-43786527-a930-4919-bbcc-b589f805d1f3.JPG)